parkerziegler/reviz/packages/ui/README.md

 ## Local Development

 To make additions or edits to components, ensure you have [dependencies installed](../../CONTRIBUTING.md#local-development).
 After making changes, run `npm run build` to produce the built components.
-Finally, run `npm install` in the root directory to ensure that the `@reviz/examples` and `@reviz/extension` have the latest local build.
+Finally, run `npm install` in the root directory to ensure that the `@reviz/examples` and `@reviz/extension` packages have the latest local build.